Retropikzel/foreign-c/README.md

 ---
-title: foreign-c a portable foreign function interface for R7RS
+title: foreign-c a portable foreign function interface for R7RS Schemes
 version: 0.10.0
 ---

 # foreign-c

-foreign-c is a C foreign function interface (FFI) library for R7RS.
+foreign-c is a C foreign function interface (FFI) library for R7RS Schemes.
 It is portable in the sense that it supports multiple implementations, as opposed to being portable by conforming to some specification.

 [Issue tracker](https://sr.ht/~retropikzel/foreign-c/trackers)